 Column E - Total Cost: This column is calculated based on the cost and number of items you entered.
-The column calculates the total cost of all items at its end which allows you to see the value of the equipment that you will need for your business.
+It calculates the total cost of all items at its end which allows you to see the value of the equipment needed for your business.